mk070/linkedin-phishing-detection/input/readme.md

-## in this folder you need to upload the csv file that you want to analyze
+## In this folder you need to upload the csv file that you want to analyze